 Photo: Chandra teaching physical fitness and self defense to the legally blind students at the Texas School of the Blind

 Photo: Texas School of the Blind thank you letter to William and Chandra’s annual self defense clinic

 We also support our Blind Veterans of the Armed forces.
-We try to reach out to veterans, blind veterans, or disabled Veterans.
+We reach out to veterans, blind veterans, or disabled Veterans.
 We support our veterans whether it is a lunch, a donation, discussing chronic pain, ptsd, or any form of morale support.
 We are thankful for the Blind veterans letter to us:

 Photo: William at 2014 Christmas luncheon with Blind Veterans Association South Texas Regional Group President Guadalupe “Wally” Guerra